Another week, another Denial of Service

-A company called Dyn provides Domain Name Services to thousands of websites including many famous brands such as Netflix, Twitter, Spotify, Reddit, CNN, PayPal, Pinterest.
-Like many people I didn’t know this until a few days ago.
+A company called Dyn provides Domain Name Services to thousands of websites, including many famous brands such as Netflix, Twitter, Spotify, Reddit, CNN, PayPal and Pinterest.
+Like many people, I didn’t know this until a few days ago.

-They have been in the press over the past week because they have suffered a Distributed Denial of Service (DDOS) attack which rendered many of their customers’ websites useless.
-The websites themselves were not attacked directly but the average internet users’ ability to connect to them was interfered with throughout the day because they provide the service that helps your browser work out how to get to the website you are requesting.
+Dyn, Inc have been in the press over the past week because they have suffered a Distributed Denial of Service (DDoS) attack, which rendered many of their customers’ websites useless.
+The websites themselves were not attacked directly but, put simply, their users' ability to connect to their sites was interfered with throughout the day because Dyn provide the service that helps browsers work out how to get to the website a user wants to visit.

-Initial reports indicate that their services received unsolicited traffic from ‘tens of millions’ of IP addresses with many of them believed to be from the so called Internet of Things.
-In other words our smart home devices such as fridges and central heating controllers!
-Because many of these devices connect to the internet and have been designed with little regard to security they are rich pickings for groups looking to control them remotely.
-In this case millions of them were used to send traffic to DYN’s servers and exhaust their resources.
+Initial reports indicate that their services received unsolicited traffic from tens of millions of IP addresses, with many of them believed to be from the Internet of Things; in other words, our Smart Home devices such as fridges and central heating controllers!
+Because many of these devices connect to the internet and have been designed with little regard to security, they are rich pickings for groups looking to control them remotely.
+In this case, millions of them were used to send traffic to Dyn’s servers and exhaust their resources.

-With attacks of this size becoming more regular the DDOS defences need to be upstream to ensure the traffic is scrubbed before it impacts the bandwidth of the intended target.
+With attacks of this size becoming more regular, DDoS defences need to be upstream to ensure the traffic is scrubbed before it impacts the bandwidth of the intended target.
 It also needs to be able to cope with the thousands of other daily attacks that don’t make the headlines against other vectors such as the application layer.

 For more information, visit our DDoS Mitigation Service page to see how GCI are fighting back!
 Alternatively, please get in touch at firstname.lastname@example.org if you would like to discuss anything further.

 Security Product Manager